kennywam/sia-integration/nia-integration-plan/week-1/hands-on-chatbot-demo.md

     // 3.
 Create system prompt with context const systemPrompt = {
       role: 'system' as const,
-      content: `You are Sia, a digitika-saas assistant.
+      content: `You are Sia, a digitika assistant.
 Answer questions based on the following context.
 If you don't know the answer, say so.\n\nContext: ${context}`, }

     // 4.
 Call OpenAI with the full message history